-Next data were generated following model (10) assuming an effect of $x{act}$ and $x{par}$ ( $\beta_1 = \log 1.25 \approx 0.223$ and $\beta_2 = \log 0.85 \approx -0.163$ , respectively).
-As derived before, the marginal effect of $x{act}$ and $x{par}$ are the same as the conditional effects for this setting.
-The lower left panel of figure 6 presents the mean of the estimated actor and partner effects for the scenario where the ICC equals 0.30.
+Next, data were generated following model (11) assuming an effect of x{act} and x{par} ($\beta_1 = \log 1.25 \approx 0.223$ and $\beta_2 = \log 0.85 \approx -0.163$, respectively).
+As shown before, the marginal effect of x{act} and x{par} are the same as the conditional effects for this setting.
+The lower left panel of Figure 4 presents the mean of the estimated actor and partner effects for the scenario where the ICC equals 0.30.
 We found no evidence of any bias for any of the 5 approaches, except when the sample size is extremely small.
-The lower middle panel of figure 6 shows the power to detect the actor effect at the nominal 5% significance level.
-Not surprisingly we find again the GEE-Wald test to have highest power at lower sample sizes (as the test was seen to be too liberal).
-In contrast to the setting with Bernoulli outcomes, the robust score test from the GEEapproach is performing slightly worse now in terms of power as compared to the multilevel approaches.
-The ICC is again well recovered from the working correlation in the GEE-approach (the lower right panel of figure 6), better than by the approximation (6) or the marginalized GLMM.
+The lower middle panel of Figure 4 shows the power to detect the actor effect at the nominal 5% significance level.
+Not surpisingly, we find again the GEE-Wald test to have highest power at lower sample sizes (as the test was seen to be too liberal).
+In contrast to the setting with Bernoulli outcomes, the robust score test from the GEE-approach is performing slightly worse now in terms of power as compared to the multi-level approaches.
+The ICC is again well recovered from the working correlation in the GEE-approach (the lower right panel of Figure 4), better than by the approximation (7) for the GLMMs with RI and than the marginalized GLMM.